Metro Riders Try Routes on Blue, Yellow Lines on First Day of Closures

 Others were not so pressed.
 Because ridership tends to be a little lighter than usual on the weekends, some folks took advantage.

-“This is my first time doing it this way, so I came on a weekend to see If I could make it work on a work week,” rider Flannery Wickham said.
+“This is my first time doing it this way, so I came on a weekend to see If I could make it work during the work week,” Wickham said.

 Metro will be adding more Blue line trains to the route that will run more frequently, and they’ll service stations north of Reagan National airport, along with Silver line trains.